Homeostatic Criticality in Neuronal Networks: Simulation results

+We measured the size and duration of $10^{6}$ avalanche events after disregarding the transient activity.
+Avalanches are defined here as all activity between two consecutive visits to the absorbing state of the underlying static system ($\rho=0$)~\cite{Dickman1999,Girardi2018}.
+In other words, we sum all spikes $N\rho(t)$ from all the time steps between two subsequent instants in which $\rho(t)$ is zero (\textit{i.e.}, all the activity in each peak between zeros of $\rho(t)$ in figure~\ref{fig3}b).
+This method does not require thresholding the activity, as it makes use of the actual silent state of the network, thereby avoiding known biases in the estimation of avalanche exponents~\cite{Touboul2017,DiSanto2018,Villegas2019}.

+Near the critical point, we expect the avalanche sizes $s$ and duration $d$ to be distributed according to $F(s)= P(S > s) \sim s^{1-\tau}$ and $F(d)= P(D > d) \sim d^{1-\tau_d}$ respectively, with exponents $\tau=3/2$ and $\tau_d=2$ (exponents for a mean-field DP-like branching process~\cite{Henkel2008,Pruessner2012}).
+The $F(x)$ functions are the complementary cumulative distributions, which are defined as the integral of the distribution $P(X)$ over $X>x$.
+These distributions are a convenient choice since they are continuous functions that can be directly calculated from the data and do not rely on binning~\cite{Girardi2013b}.

-The emergence of avalanches, even with the correct exponents, is not a sufficient condition for identifying criticality~\citep{Touboul2017}, therefore we investigate the relationship between mean avalanche size and duration $\avg{s} (d)$ leading to the exponent relation $m=(\tau_D-1)/(\tau_S-1)$.
-At criticality, we expect $m=2$.
-To compare simulation results with theory, we use the distance to criticality coefficient $dcc=m-m_{fitted}$, as proposed in \cite{Ma2019}.
-In this case, to compute $dcc$, we take the mean value of $m$ fitted for the simulations with different $N$ for three $a,b$ values.
+Having the correct exponents in the avalanche distributions is not a sufficient condition for identifying criticality \citep{Touboul2017,Girardi2021b}.
+Therefore, we investigated the scaling law between mean avalanche size and duration $\avg{s}(d)$ leading to the scaling relation $m_{\text{theory}}=(\tau_d-1)/(\tau-1)$.
+At the underlying critical point (towards which the system is evolving), we have $m_{\text{theory}}=2$.
+In order to compare simulation results to the theory, we define the distance to criticality coefficient $dcc$ by: $dcc\equiv|m_{\text{theory}}-m_{\text{fitted}}|$, where the $m_{\text{fitted}}$ is given by directly fitting the data of $\avg{s}$ \emph{versus} $d$.
+To compute the $dcc$, we take the mean value of $m_{\text{fitted}}$ adjusted to the simulation results with different $N$ for three values of $a$ and $b$.

-Fig.~\ref{fig5} show how the finite-size scaling of avalanche sizes and durations improves with increasing timescale separation $a$.
-However, perfect finite-size scaling is never achieved for finite $a$ values.
-Since SOqC criticality is not perfect~\citep{Buendia2020}, our results are in good agreement with what is expected when the underlying phase transition is on the DP class.
-Fig. \ref{fig6} shows that the exponent's relation also tends to agree with theory for increasing separation of time scales $a \rightarrow \infty$, resulting in small distance to criticality ($dcc<0.01$) for $a = 10^6$.
+The distributions of avalanche sizes and durations for the homeostatic system are presented in figure~\ref{fig5}.
+In figure~\ref{fig6}, we show how the finite-size scaling improves with increasing time scale separation $a$.
+Both the collapse of the curves is enhanced and the characteristic bump decreases as $a$ grows.
+Moreover, figure~\ref{fig7} shows that the exponent's relation also tends to agree with the theory for increasing separation of time scales $a\to\infty$, resulting in a small distance to criticality ($dcc<0.01$) for $a = 10^6$.
+These results show that the homeostatic mechanism proposed here is fully capable of approaching the underlying critical point ($\tau=3/2$, $\tau_d=2$ and $m=2$).
+This is different from other dynamics from the literature, since previous studies either lead to unclear avalanche distributions, or fail to reproduce the average size and duration scaling law.